vite-pwa/vite-plugin-pwa/docs/guide/generate.md

 - `apple-touch-icon.png` is `apple-touch-icon.png`
 - `favicon.ico` is `favicon.ico`

+## Configure entry point

-You will also need to change your `index.html` file to include at least the following content to meet PWA requirements, you must change the `title` and the `description`, `favicon.svg` is the svg you have created:
+You will also need to change your entry point (`index.html`) file to include at least the following content to meet PWA requirements, you must change the `title` and the `description`, `favicon.svg` is the svg you have created:

 ::: details index.html
 ```html